SurrogateInc/surrortg-sdk/games/dog_feeder/README.md

 The `ServoSwitch` moves the servo back and forth on user input.
 You can find the full implementation from [game.py](/games/dog_feeder/game.py).

-Movement it performed in the `on` method by
+Movement is performed in the `on` method with following lines of code

 ```
 await self.servo.rotate_to(-1)